-So, your macaw could be more likely to experience breathing problems than your dog.
-That’s because parrots have a uniquely sensitive respiratory system, making them more susceptible to various toxins or airborne chemicals.
+So, your macaw is more likely to experience breathing problems than your dog because parrots have a unique respiratory system, making them more susceptible to toxins or airborne chemicals.

 This unique setup means a parrot will have every breath of air pass through it twice.
 A parrot can take in more oxygen from the air by using an effective gas exchange mechanism in its blood vessels.

-Your parrot doesn’t need to smoke a cigarette to experience the negative effects.
+Your parrot doesn’t need to smoke cigarettes to experience the negative effects.
 Even being in the same room while someone smokes can cause respiratory issues.

 Secondhand smoke will affect the lungs and hang in the air and settle on furniture, clothes, and other items.
-Alongside the chemicals, small particles of ash are likely to affect the lungs of your parrot.
+Alongside the chemicals, small ash particles affect your parrot’s lungs and air sacs.